AudixAI/eliza-jsdoc/packages/plugin-autonome/README-automated.md

 ```

 ### 4. Verification Steps:
-- Ensure you see ["✓ Registering action: <plugin actions>"] in the console after integration.
+- Ensure you see ["✓ Registering action: LAUNCH_AGENT"] in the console after integration.

 Make sure to follow these steps carefully for successful installation and integration of the @elizaos/plugin-autonome plugin.